openebs-archive/openebs-docs/docs/rwm.md

 helm install stable/nfs-server-provisioner --namespace=nfs-wp-provisioner --name=openebs-nfs-wordpress --set=persistence.enabled=true,persistence.storageClass=openebs-cstor-dis,persistence.size=5Gi,storageClass.name=wordpress-nfs-sc1,storageClass.provisionerName=openebs.io/nfs
 ```

+**Note:**  It is recommended that the OpenEBS storage class specifies 10% more space than what is required by the RWM PVC.
+For example, if RWM PVC requires 100G, then provision cStor volume with 110G.

 <br>

 **Provision RWX volume using the PVC**

-Use the StorageClass which is created in above command and create a new PVC and mount it inside the pod at a required mount point.
+Use the StorageClass which is created in above command and create a new PVC and use the volume in your applications.

 <br>